MarcBoule/ImpromptuModular/README.md

 * **VEL**: The velocity output from the keyboard or its velocity input, depending on which key was last pressed, i.e. an up-chain key (from a module to the left) or a key of the given keyboard module.
 The velocity is a voltage corresponding to the vertical position of the mouse click on the key.
 The voltage range is determined by the BIPOL and MAX VEL settings.

 * **MAX VEL**: Maximum voltage of the velocity output.
-"ST" is shorthand for semi-tone.
+"ST" is shorthand for semitone.

 * **BIPOL**: allows the selection of unipolar velocity (bottom position), or bipolar velocity (top position).
 For example, with a maximum velocity voltage of 10V, the velocity range of a key is 0 to 10V in unipolar mode, or -10V to 10V in bipolar mode.